imrancse94/eastnetic/README.md

 5. php artisan migrate or you can import mysql from project root (eastnetic.sql)

 ## For Frontend
-1. set api base url in resources/js/Api/config.js (e.g, <base_url>/public/api/)
-2. npm install
+1. npm install
-3. npm run dev
+2. npm run dev

 ## Run Project
 After all configuartion done above.

-go to the link <base_url>/public
+go to the link <base_url>